-The Army, Air Force, and DISA have joined forces to allow its personnel the opportunity to purchase a copy of Office 2013 for $9.95 through the Microsoft Enterprise License Agreement.
+Army, Air Force, and Defense Information Systems Agency (DISA) personnel have the option to purchase Office 2016 for $9.95 through the Microsoft Enterprise License Agreement.

-iPhone and iPad users can use their CAC and access CAC enabled websites using Thursby's PKard for iOS and one of several CAC readers.
+iPhone and iPad users can use their CAC and access CAC enabled websites using apps and CAC readers

 The intent of this website is to assist you with the installation of software so you can use your CAC on your Windows Personal Computer.
 Mac users are helped too

 I have devised 5 different methods for you to utilize to install the software.